 While NTSB did not direct lap-shoulder belt recommendations to NHTSA with its Baltimore and Chattanooga final report on Tuesday, it did urge the four states with current laws requiring two-point lap belts—Florida, Louisiana, New Jersey and New York—and the 42 states as well as D.C. and Puerto Rico that have no school bus seat belt laws in place, to upgrade to lap-shoulder belts.
 Such a move has been supported by NAPT, as well as the National School Transportation Association, dating back to NHTSA’s 2011 denial of a petition led by the Center for Auto Safety to mandate three-point seat belts in school buses.
 But NAPT has also called on NHTSA, as recently as 2016, to also address the “Danger Zone” around school buses, where more students on average are killed when loading and unloading, than on the bus in crashes.

-California. was the first state to pass a law requiring lap-shoulder belts on all school buses—both large and small—in 2004 and 2005, respectively.
-Texas followed with a law in 2010, but similar to Louisiana, it required funding from the state legislature be appropriated to force school district compliance.
-Texas did pass and enact a new law last year requiring a public school meeting on implementing lap-shoulder restraints and disclosure if funding is not available to proceed.
+California was the first state to pass a law requiring lap-shoulder belts on all school buses—both large and small—in 2004 and 2005, respectively.
+Texas followed with a law in 2010, but similar to Louisiana, it required that funding from the state legislature be appropriated to force school district compliance.
+Texas did pass and enact a new law last year requiring a public school meeting on implementing lap-shoulder restraints, and disclosure if funding is not available to proceed.

-Likewise, Arkansas. passed a law last year requiring a special levy be added to local ballots if 10 percent of school board constituents signed a petition seeking lap-shoulder belts on buses.
-And Nev. passed a law requiring the three-point seat belts on all newly purchased school buses as of July 1, 2019.
+Likewise, Arkansas passed a law last year requiring a special levy be added to local ballots if 10 percent of school board constituents signed a petition seeking lap-shoulder belts on buses.
+And Nevada passed a law requiring the three-point seat belts on all newly-purchased school buses, as of July 1, 2019.